Record Collecting – How to Grade Old Vinyl

 Grading Old Vinyl Records

-While we all know that the analog audio found on vinyl LPs and 45s produces a superior sound to anything achievable by digital means, there is one aspect of vinyl that bears extra care and consideration: its condition.
+While we all know that the analog audio found on vinyl 45s produces a superior sound to anything achievable by digital means, there is one aspect of vinyl that bears extra care and consideration: its condition.
 A well cared for vinyl recording will still play 100 years from now - well after the sound on a CD recording has degraded into inaudibility.
 But because any scratches or dirt present on a vinyl record can cause crackles and pops or skipping, the care and condition of old records album is essential.

 Sealed: This is a record that is still in its original shrinkwrap and has never been opened or played.
 It loks like it came right off of the store shelf yesterday, and is usually unblemished in any way.